Evita (musical): 2012 Broadway revival

-A Broadway revival of the show, based upon the 2006 West End production, ran at the Marquis Theatre, with Elena Roger in the title role, Ricky Martin as Che, Michael Cerveris as Perón, Max von Essen as Magaldi (he is also Ricky Martin's understudy) and Rachel Potter as Mistress.
+A Broadway revival of the show, based upon the 2006 West End production, ran at the Marquis Theatre, with Elena Roger in the title role, Ricky Martin as Che, Michael Cerveris as Perón, Max von Essen as Magaldi (he was also Ricky Martin's understudy) and Rachel Potter as Mistress.
 Christina DeCicco alternated with Roger as Eva.
 Michael Grandage again directed the production with choreography by Rob Ashford, set and costume design by Christopher Oram and lighting design by Neil Austin.
-ThItas produced by Hal Luftig and Scott Sanders.
+The revival was produced by Hal Luftig and Scott Sanders.
 Previews began on 12 March 2012 with the official opening on 5 April 2012.
-The production was nominated for three Tony Awards, including Best Musical Revival.
+The production was nominated for three Tony Awards, including Best Revival of a Musical at the 66th Tony Awards.
 It closed on 26 January 2013 after 337 performances and 26 previews.

-2013/2014 Italian production
+2013 Italy and 2017 Israel

 The first Italian production premiered in Sanremo (IM) 5 December 2013, directed by Susanna Tagliapietra, with Italian lyrics by Marco Savatteri.
 The original cast included Simona Angioloni as Eva Duarte, Edoardo Pallanca as Che, Agostino Marafioti as Juan Perón, Matteo Merli as Magaldi, Diletta Mangolini as Mistress, replaced by Simona Marrocco in the touring production.

+Israeli singer and actress Shiri Maimon starred in a production of Evita at Habima Theatre in Tel Aviv in 2017.
+Broadway producers impressed by her performance later invited her to star in Chicago on Broadway.
+In 2024, Maimon recorded a Hebrew rendition of "Don't Cry for Me Argentina" (אל נא תבכי ארגנטינה) accompanied by the Israel Philharmonic Orchestra.